Emerah/Maschine-Control/README.md

 __instrument__:

-    play instruments in key with selectable keys and scales with guide light of scale notes [ use step and chords buttons to scroll octaves up and dow]
+    play instruments with selectable keys and scales with guide light of scale notes [step and chords buttons to scroll octaves up and dow]

-    currently implemented only for cmaj
+    select scales with [pad mode and keyboard buttons]

+    select keys with [shift + pad mode and keyboard button]

+    play in key where pad matrix only displays notes in the selected key and scale (NotImplementedYet)

 __arranger/session__